Sunday, July 19, 2020

 weekday mornings on Me-TV

 After years of television broadcasts only exclusive to Cartoon Network and Boomerang, Warner Bros. was finally able to license out to other networks (not counting streaming).
 Me-TV aired cartoons in the past such as Gumby and He-Man, but they finally struck gold in 2019 when they got reruns of The Flintstones.
 The ratings were a success, and coaxed Me to go further into the Warner Bros. cartoon library.
-According to this article, this package would air daily on a show called Toon In With Me, an hour long program with a host introducing each cartoon with comedy, games, and special guests just like how local TV shows used to do with from the 50's through the 80's.
+According to this article, this package would air daily on a show called Toon In With Me, an hour long program with a host introducing each cartoon with comedy, games, and special guests just like how local TV shows used to do from the 50's through the 80's.
 This show would mix with the MGM cartoons and the Popeye cartoons.
 One month after the article came out, Me-TV officially announced a block called Saturday Morning Cartoons.
-As the title suggests, the block will air on Saturday Mornings for three hours.
+As the title suggests, the block would air on Saturday Mornings for three hours.
 These include Looney Tunes, Popeye, and Tom and Jerry (alongside other MGM cartoons).
 The block, now called Bugs Bunny and Friends, is one hour each Saturday Morning.
 Although the cartoons were their original theatrical versions, a big surprise came with the Bugs Bunny and Friends hour: the ORIGINAL This is It intro from The Bugs Bunny Show, giving it a true feel of Saturday Mornings.
 This package bore resemblance to perhaps earlier Cartoon Network packages like the one from 1999-2004.
 Cartoons like Shake Your Powder Puff showed up on here not shown since Nickelodeon in 1992.
 Then there is the return of the Daffy/Speedy shorts and, what's more, new remasters from that said era premiered on Me-TV.
 The show, Toon in with Me, appeared to be absent from the announcement, but the official schedule showed it airing around the same time the Saturday Morning airings start with teaser promos showing up.
 Soon after, however, an official announcement and promos began to show up.
 The show is hosted by Bill Leff as "the Cartoon Curator" and Toony the Talking Tuna (a fish puppet).
-According to Me-TV, the show will have comedy sketches (those similar to Me's other show, Svengoulie, where all the jokes are what I call Luan Loud jokes....all corny), guests stars, and other surprises.
+The show had comedy sketches (those similar to Me's other show, Svengoulie, where all the jokes are what I call Luan Loud jokes....all corny), guests stars, and other surprises.
 Some other characters includes Toony's owner, Goldie Fisher, who's always on the go showing up anywhere around the world as a globetrotter, and Mr. Quizzer, a game show host out of the 70's who gives out trivial facts.
 Each show lasts one hour, 5 cartoons (sometimes 6), and at times based on a theme.
 Promotion for the package was huge with a preview show on New Years Day.
 On January 4th, 2021, the premiere episode of Toon in With Me debuted with a half a million views guaranteeing a winner for the network.
 Along the way, even MORE new restorations debuted on Me TV.
-This news comes as HBO and Warner Bros. is getting ready to release new full length features for both theaters and HBO Max: Space Jam a New Legacy and Tom and Jerry.
+This news comes as HBO and Warner Bros. was getting ready to release new full length features for both theaters and HBO Max: Space Jam a New Legacy and Tom and Jerry.
 The idea that Looney Tunes would be widely available again is a miracle.
 It was something that was thought to never happen again, but the 20 year hostage by Cartoon Network and its sister network Boomerang has finally come to an end.
 And with HBO's Looney Tunes Cartoons, Space Jam, Boomerang, and now Me-TV, Looney Tunes could now be LITERALLY EVERYWHERE.....AGAIN!!!
 But it didn't stop there; Toon in With Me began doing interviews with historians and people involved with Looney Tunes in one way or another.
 Then in May 2021, the package appeared on Me TV +.
 This time as reruns of Toon in With Me and a new block called Sunday Night Cartoons which mixed in with MGM, Depatie Freleng, and Fleischer cartoons for 3 hours straight airing more harder to find classics including the television debut of the first Merrie Melodie, Lady Play Your Mandolin (airing edited prior on Toonheads and not a complete broadcast).
 Halfway through its first year, Me TV had run nearly half of the cartoon library.
 That's more cartoons on the Golden Collection and certainly more than what's airing on Boomerang.
 By 2022, it is believed that the Me TV networks have aired more Warner Bros.
 Cartoons than Cartoon Network.
 While I could not verify that info to be true, I can tell you that Me TV has aired.....A LOT.
 Also in 2022, Toon in With Me and Sunday Night Cartoons began airing on WCIU The U locally in Chicago, bringing a total of 3 networks.
 By 2023, it was reveals that Bugs Bunny and Friends became the number one show on Me TV with the 25-54 year old demographic thus finding a way to get younger viewers to the channel without having to lose the classic TV theme.
-As of 2023, exactly 800 cartoons have appeared on this package making it the largest and most comprehensive to date and yet quality equaled quantity 90% of the time.
+By the holidays that year, Saturday Morning Cartoons were beating ALL the biggest names in TV reruns in its timeslot: Seinfeld, Friends, The Office, and Law and Order.
+At one point probably more, Bugs Bunny and Friends would get around a half a million views.
+This caused Weigel Broadcasting to do something about this.
+In 2024, Me TV announced a spin off channel called Me TV Toons which would be a joint venture between Weigel Broadcasting and Warner Bros.
+Discovery.
+This means that the package would extend to this new channel alongside TONS of cartoon classics with plans for the Warner Bros.
+Cartoons including a Bugs Bunny marathon on his birthday with a new special about him.
+Bugs Bunny and Friends would constantly air on there and the package would be included in Cartoon All Stars and reruns of Toon In With Me (It should be noted that as a result of Cartoon All Stars and Toon In With Me reruns on Me TV Toons, Me TV + discontinued airing the package ending Sunday Night Cartoons and moving Toon in With Me reruns right over to Me TV Toons).
+As of 2023, exactly 800 cartoons have appeared on this package making it the largest and most comprehensive to date and yet quality equaled quantity 90% of the time, and Neil Sabin, the CEO of Weigel Broadcasting, promises that you'll ALWAYS find Bugs Bunny on Me TV Toons.

 Grade: A+